-Weaver ants have resemblance to two ant species, O. Longinoda and O. Smaragdina.
-The O. Smaragdina species are commonly found in southeast Asia, Australia and southern India, while O. Longinoda are natives of Sub-Saharan Africa.
-All these three species belong to ant genus Oecophylla.
+Weaver ants have a resemblance to two ant species, O. Longinoda and O. Smaragdina.
+The O. Smaragdina species are commonly found in Southeast Asia, Australia, and southern India, while O. Longinoda is native to Sub-Saharan Africa.
+All these three species belong to the ant genus Oecophylla.
 They are insects belonging to the Formicidae family and subfamily Formicinae.
 These species are quite popular for their exclusive nest design.
 The worker ants of this species construct their nest using silk larval to weave leaves.
 The size of their colony is extremely large and can have populations of up to millions.
 They are arboreal ants and therefore build nests on trees.
 Similar to all other ants, these species also feed on small creatures and forage for a carbohydrate diet and honeydew of small insects.
 Anatomy

 Weaver ants represent a bimodal division (Two clear worker classes, including the major and the minor) like all Oecophylla workers.
 They have no overlap in dimensions.
 The Length of major ants lies in between 8 mm and 10 mm while the length of minor ants is half of that of major ants.

 However, these genus display some common features, like an extended primary funicular segment, abdominal segment number three having a helium at a mean height, presence of propodeal lobes.
 Further, the Gaster has the capability to reflect over mesosoma.
 The claws of male weaver ants are vestigial pretarsal types.